Thuata/FrameworkBundle/doc/code-exemple/technical-layer.md

 }
 ```

 Ok we are almost done.
+In the manager we used the method ```getOneEntityBy(array $criteria, ...)```.

+That method is a built-in one from the AbstractManager that will interrogate the data layer to fetch
+entities.

+So move on to the [Data Layer](data-layer.md)